Eddie Kingston: Death Crew Council (2016–2017)

-Latin American Xchange (2018)
+Latin American Xchange; OGz (2018)

-On the May 24, 2018 episode of Impact, Kingston, now renamed King, returned as a member of The Latin American Xchange (LAX).
-After the group leader Konnan was attacked, and Homicide and Diamante went missing in action, King assumed leadership of the faction and guided Ortiz and Santana back to being tag team champions.
+On the May 24, 2018, episode of Impact, Kingston, now renamed "King", returned as a member of the Latin American Xchange (LAX).
+After the group leader Konnan was attacked, and Homicide and Diamante went missing in action, King assumed leadership of the faction and guided Ortiz and Santana back to being Impact World Tag Team Champions.
 In June, Konnan and Diamante returned, both showing suspicion about King's involvement with the group.
 On the July 5 episode of Impact, King confirmed that he had been behind the attack on Konnan, before former LAX members Homicide and Hernandez returned and attacked LAX, joining forces with King.
-The group later became known as "The OGz".
-At the Bound for Glory on October 14, The OGz lost to LAX in a Concrete Jungle Death match.
-After several weeks, King moved to alumni section.
+The group later became known as the "OGz".
+At the Bound for Glory in October 2018, the OGz lost to LAX in a Concrete Jungle Death match.
+Kingston subsequently left Impact Wrestling once more.

 National Wrestling Alliance (2019–2020)

-Kingston debuted for the National Wrestling Alliance (NWA) at their television tapings on September 30 for NWA Power.
+Kingston debuted for the National Wrestling Alliance (NWA) at their television tapings on September 30 for NWA Powerr.
 At the tapings he reunited with Homicide as Outlaw Inc., feuding with The Wilds Cards (Thom Latimer and Royce Isaacs) and The Dawsons (Dave and Zane Dawson) over the NWA World Tag Team Championship.